redis/docs/content/develop/connect/clients/_index.md

 - [Ruby](https://github.com/redis/redis-rb)
 - [C](https://github.com/redis/hiredis)

-To use the client libraries, you will need a Redis server to connect to.
+You will need access to a Redis server to use these libraries.
 You can experiment with a local installation of Redis Stack (see [Install Redis Stack]({{< relref "/operate/oss_and_stack/install/install-stack/" >}})) or with a free trial of [Redis Cloud]({{< relref "/operate/rc" >}}).
-To interact with a Redis server without writing code, use our [Redis CLI]({{< relref "/develop/connect/cli" >}}) and [Redis Insight]({{< relref "/develop/connect/insight" >}}) tools.
+To interact with a Redis server without writing code, use the [Redis CLI]({{< relref "/develop/connect/cli" >}}) and [Redis Insight]({{< relref "/develop/connect/insight" >}}) tools.